 In a bowl, stir oats, flour, brown sugar and cinnamon.
 Use fingers to work cubed butter into the mixture.
 Add in walnuts and then sprinkle the mixture over the batter in the loaf pan.
 Gently press down using your hands.

 Bake the bread batter with the topping for 50 to 60 minutes.
 Check topping at 45 minutes, cover loaf with a foil to prevent over-browning if needed.
 Let bread cool on wire rack for 15 minutes after baking, let it cool completely before cutting and serving.

-Want more healthy recipes?
-Check out our suggestions for tailgating foods this football season.
+Want more healthy fall recipes?
+Check out our healthy swap suggestions for tailgating foods this football season.